Plunder Squad

 Richard Stark was one of the many pseudonyms of the prolific crime author Donald E. Westlake (1933-2008), who wrote over 100 books.
 The Stark pseudonym was used primarily for the Parker novels, an antihero criminal who is usually betrayed or ensnared in some manner and who spends each book getting revenge or escaping the circumstances.

 Plunder Squad finds Parker and a team of heisters working on an art theft for a middle man who is hard pressed to raise the front money for the heist.
-Several past Parker characters make a return in this book, including George Uhl from The Sour Lemon Score and Stan Devers from The Green Eagle Score.
+Several past Parker characters make a return in this book, including George Uhl from The Sour Lemon Score and Stan Devers from The show more Green Eagle Score.
 The book also features a crossover scene with Dead Skip (1972) by Joe Gores, when Parker goes to the door of the squad's safe house in order to put off a skip tracer.
 The scene is repeated in Gores' book from the skip tracer's perspective.

 Narrator Joe Barrett does a good job in all voices in this audiobook edition.